Vishnu Purana: Third Amsa: Time

-The initial chapters of the third book of the Vishnu Purana presents its theory of Manvantaras, (each 306.72 Million Years Long).
-This is premised upon the Hindu belief that everything is Cyclic, and even Yugas (Eras) start, complete and then end.
-Six manvantaras, states the text, have already passed, and the current age belong to the seventh.
-In each age, asserts the text, the Vedas are arranged into four, it is changed, and this has happened twenty eight times already.
-Each time, a Vyasa appears and he diligently organizes the eternal knowledge, with the aid of his students.
+The opening chapters of the third book present the text's theory of manvantaras, (each lasting 306.72 million years according to the Purana).
+This theory is based on the Hindu belief that existence is cyclical, and that yugas (eras) start, complete and then end.
+According to the text, six manvantaras passed, and the current age belong to the seventh named as Vaivasvat manvantar.
+In each age, the text states, the Vedas are arranged into four parts and then changed, a process that occurred twenty eight times already.
+Each time, a Vyasa figure appears and organizes the eternal knowledge, with the aid of students.

 The Vishnu Purana includes several chapters in book 3 on rites of passage from birth through death.
 Included are chapters on cremation rites (above).

-After presenting the emergence of Vedic schools, the text presents the ethical duties of the four Varnas in chapter 2.8, the four Ashrama (Stages) of the life of each human being in chapter 2.9, the rites of passage including wedding rituals in chapters 2.10 through 2.12, and Shraddha (Ancestral rites) in chapters 2.13 through 2.16.
+After presenting the emergence of Vedic schools, the text outlines the ethical duties of the four varnas (chapter 2.8), the four ashrama (stages of life) for each human being (chapter 2.9), rites of passage including wedding rituals (chapters 2.10–2.12, and Shraddha (ancestral rites) (chapters 2.13–2.16.

-The Vishnu Purana asserts that the Brahmana should study the Shastras, worship deities and perform libations on behalf of others, the Kshatriya should maintain arms and protect the earth, the Vaishya should engage in commerce and farming, while the Shudra should subsist by profits of trade, service other varnas and through mechanical labor.
-The text asserts the ethical duties of all Varnas is to do good to others, never abuse anyone, never engage in calumny or untruth, never covet another person's wife, never steal another's property, never bear ill-will towards anyone, never beat and kill anyone wrongfully.
-Be diligent in the service of the deities, sages and gurus, asserts the Purana, and seek the welfare of all creatures, one's own children and of one's own soul.
-Anyone, regardless of their varna or stage of life, who lives a life according to the above duties is the best worshipper of Vishnu and Lakshmi, says the Vishnu Purana.
-Similar statements on ethical things of people are found in other parts of Vishnu Purana.
+According to the Vishnu Purana, the Brahmana should study the Shastras, worship arms and perform libations on behalf of others, the Kshatriya should maintain arms and protect the earth, the Vaishya should engage in commerce and farming; and the Shudra should subsist through trade profits, service to other varnas, and mechanical labor.
+The text further asserts that the ethical duties of all varnas include doing good to others, refraining from abuse, calumny, untruth, coveting another's wife, steal another's property, bearing ill will, and wrongfully beating or killing anyone.
+The Purana states that one should be diligent in service deities, sages, and gurus, and should seek the welfare of all creatures, one's own children, and one's own soul.
+According to the Vishnu Purana, any person, regardless of varna or stage of life, who lives according to these duties is considered the best worshipper of Vishnu and Lakshmi.
+Similar statements on ethical conduct appear elsewhere in the text.

-The text describes in chapter 2.9, the four stages of life as Brahmacharya (Student), Grihastha (Householder), Vanaprastha (Retirement) and Sannyasa (Renunciation, Mendicant).
-The text repeats the ethical duties in this chapter, translates Wilson.
-The chapters on Shraddha (Rites For Ancestors) describe the rites associated with a death in family, the preparation of the dead body, its cremation and the rituals after the cremation.
+The text describes the four stages of life as brahmacharya (student), grihastha (householder), vanaprastha (retirement) and sannyasa (renunciation, mendicant).
+According to Wilson's translation, the text reiterates the ethical duties in this chapter.
+The chapters on shraddha (rites for ancestors) describe the rituals associated with a death in the family, including the preparation of the dead body, cremation, and post-cremation rites.

-The third book closes with the Legend Of Vishnu, through Mayamoha, helping the Devas and Devis win over Asuras and Asuris by teaching the Asuras and Asuris heretical doctrines that deny the Vedas, who declare their contempt for the Vedas, which makes them easy to identify and all are killed.
+The third book concludes with the Legend of Vishnu, through his Mayamoha, helping the devas (gods) overcome asuras (demons) by teaching the asuras heretical doctrines that deny the Vedas, which makes them easy to identify and they are subsequently killed.

 The longest part of the Vishnu Purana is dedicated to the story Of Krishna (Above).